opencog/learn/Theory-Notes.md

 long-term memory.
 This also requires query: several questions are asked above; those questions are to be applied as queries to memory.
-The structural representation has to be such that it is effectively queriable, and, better yet, optimally queriable.
+The structural representation has to be such that it is effectively queryable, and, better yet, optimally queryable.
 It is no accident that "query planning" and "query optimization" were a big deal in 1990's Big Data systems, and that Google was founded on a shift-reduce algorithm that solved the Markov chain that we called "the Internet".
 The message